-In today’s episode, Anna revisits an article she originally wrote one year after leaving her corporate job back in 2013.
+In today’s episode, Anna revisits an article she originally wrote one year after leaving her corporate job back in 2013: How I quit my job with no back-up plan.

 In September 2013, I walked out of my office and into the unknown.
 I had resigned from my job, the first after my studies, with no concrete plans as to what I would be doing next.
 It had started with a request to my boss to take a three-month sabbatical.
 Off I went to South America to travel from Quito, Ecuador, through to Buenos Aires, Argentina.
 During my travels, I devoured every personal development and career book I could find on Kindle, I chatted to people I met in hostels and listened to their very different stories about what they were doing and why, and I did a whole lot of soul searching.
 Then halfway through that trip, I called up HR and I officially gave my resignation.
 It has now been 7 years and I’ve been on one big rollercoaster journey!
 I had quit without any kind of clear plan, which led to quite a few detours and sharp turns along the way – but at no point have I ever regretted my decision.